Meet Our Contributors

 Holly Wilmeth was born and raised in Guatemala.
 As the daughter of a farmer and teacher, she spent half her time in the city and the other half in the dense jungles and agricultural landscapes of Guatemala.
 She is a freelance photographer and holds a degree in Political Science and Languages and speaks fluent Spanish, German, and English.
 She has traveled to over 50 countries as a cultural observer and avid hiker, living with nomad families in the Tibetan mountains as well as the Saharan desert.
 She lives in San Miguel de Allende, Mexico, with her husband Sky and infant son LukaJack.
 Her work has appeared in international publications, including National Geographic Adventure, New York Times, The Economist, and Travel & Leisure.

 Peter Yeun is a wildlife rescue photographer and a passionate conservationist, working with animal welfare organizations in Asia, including Free the Bears, Animals Asia, Wildlife Alliance, Boon Lott’s Elephant Sanctuary, Save Vietnam’s Wildlife, Bornean Sun Bear Conservation Centre, EARS Asia, ACRES Singapore, The Angkor Centre for Conservation of Biodiversity, Orangutan Appeal UK, SPCA HK, and HK Dolphin Conservation Society.
 With a focus on delivering a professional level of service and an understanding of the unique needs that animal welfare and rescues present, Peter also provides specialized wildlife photography tours across Asia for tour groups, private clients, and the charities themselves.
+Peter’s photos of moon bears, “Ambassadors of Hope,” appears in Wild Hope Volume 2 and his photoessay about pangolins, “Miracle,” appears in Volume 4.
 To support Peter’s work, please visit his Patreon page to donate a small amount to his work, and receive exclusive rewards.

 Want to contribute to Wild Hope?